 - provide a user experience that’s consistent with the assisted digital support that other relevant digital government services provide

-- can provide reliable data about the support they’re providing, eg user satisfaction, completion rate
+- can provide feedback on and reliable data about the support they’re providing, for example user satisfaction and completion rate

-- can work with you to iterate the support they deliver, in response to usability testing and user feedback
+- can work with you to test and iterate the support they deliver

-- can guide users easily through other government platforms where necessary, eg Verify to confirm their identity
+- can guide users easily through other government platforms where necessary, for example GOV.UK Verify to confirm their identity

 Providing the right support